 “Israel places great importance on continuing to enhance and deepen our bilateral relations with Latvia as well as all three Baltic states,” he continued.
 “We look forward to using this visit as an opportunity to discuss avenues to increase our partnership, with a focus on trade, and commerce, joint scientific research, and academic collaboration.”

-The Law on the Compensation of Goodwill to the Latvian Jewish Community approved $40 million over the course of 10 years in support for Latvia’s Jewish institutions and cultural projects, and for social and material assistance to Holocaust survivors.
+The Law on the Compensation of Goodwill to the Latvian Jewish Community approved $40 million over the course of 10 years in support of Latvia’s Jewish institutions and cultural projects, as well as for social and material assistance to Holocaust survivors.

 Levits thanked the Israeli president for receiving him on his first official visit to the Jewish state, noting the significance of the timing of his visit.

-The Israeli president along with first lady Michal Herzog were scheduled to host a state dinner on Monday evening in honor of Levits and his wife.
+The Israeli president, along with first lady Michal Herzog, was scheduled to host a state dinner on Monday evening in honor of Levits and his wife.